Last Updated on December 28, 2022 by maximosecrets

 Service Addresses can either be added to each location or asset in the Address Information section on the main tab of those applications, or alternatively a service address can be derived from an ancestor location or in the case of an asset from its location.

-Once defined, as you enter a service address for a location then all descendent locations will use that service address unless they have a service address explicitly defined for it.
+Once defined, as you enter a service address for a location then all descendent A physical place where assets exist and where work can be performed. will use that service address unless they have a service address explicitly defined for it.
 This also works for assets; an asset’s service address can be derived from a parent or ancestor asset, or from the location to which it belongs.

 You need to bear in mind that this is a derived service address using a non-persistent field and the service address code will not be found on the location or asset record except on the record where it was explicitly defined, in this case NEEDHAM.
 A query on the service address code in the Locations application will not find the locations which are descendants of the location with this service address.